 Primary Outcome: Ventilator-free days (VFD) through Day 28.
-VFD is defined as the number of days within 28 days that a subject is alive and free of mechanical ventilation.70 It is the inverse equivalent of the 28-day hospital mortality-adjusted duration of mechanical ventilation.
+VFD is defined as the number of days within 28 days that a subject is alive and free of mechanical ventilation.
+To It is the inverse equivalent of the 28-day hospital mortality-adjusted duration of mechanical ventilation.
 While mortality is an ideal primary outcome, the cause of death in PARDS is multifactorial.
-Mortality-adjusted duration of mechanical ventilation is a well-accepted alternative way to evaluate outcomes of treatments for PARDS.71 VFD appropriately reflect both improved survival and shorter duration of ventilation and avoid potential biases caused by shorter duration of ventilation as a result of early mortality.
-In computing VFD, we will consider day 0 as the time of endotracheal intubation or, in subjects with tracheostomies, the time of initiation of mechanical ventilation continues until the first time the endotracheal tube is continuously absent for at least 24 hours or, in subjects with tracheostomies, the first time positive pressure is <5 cm H2O (continuous or bi-level) for at least 24 hours.
+Mortality-adjusted duration of mechanical ventilation is a well-accepted alternative way to evaluate outcomes of treatments for PARDS.
+VFD appropriately reflect both improved survival and shorter duration of ventilation and avoid potential biases caused by shorter duration of ventilation as a result of early mortality.
+In computing VFD, we will consider day 0 as the time of endotracheal intubation or, in subjects with tracheostomies, the time of initiation of noninvasive ventilation (BiPAP, CPAP ≥5 cm H2O, or HHFNC ≥5 L/min).
+Duration of mechanical ventilation continues until the first time the endotracheal tube is continuously absent for at least 24 hours or, in subjects with tracheostomies, the first time positive pressure is <5 cm H2O (continuous or bi-level) for at least 24 hours.